vivainio/robotframework-vscode/README.md

 ...keyword search will look for files Foo.xml and Bar.xml within the PYTHONPATH (same mechanism as used by RIDE).

+Installation: install from Visual Studio Code marketplace, name of the extensions is `robotframework`.

 Author: Ville M. Vainio <vivainio@gmail.com>

 License: MIT